 I got a 5.7 cu.ft. one and love it.
 They are less costly because they are not ‘frost free’ (which are costly) and will need to defrost it manually over time.Even more important for long-term food storage is to invest in a FoodSaver Vacuum Sealer.
 It ‘is’ expensive, but it pays off in the long-term storage without freezer-burn.

 I have food that has been in my freezer longer than a year and it is perfect when I take it out and thaw.Quote:I cook soup myself, which takes up almost all the room in my fridge already.

-You learn to freeze and store soups and other liquids so they are ‘flat’ and can be stacked in the freezer to maximize space.Quote:I’ve read on this forum that canning isn’t simple either (sterilizing it all and stuff, I don’t have those tools either).
+You learn to freeze and store soups and other liquids so they are ‘flat’ and can be stacked in the freezer to maximize space.Canning many foods is VERY simple and some of it does not require special tools.Quote:I’ve read on this forum that canning isn’t simple either (sterilizing it all and stuff, I don’t have those tools either).